wdawson/okta.github.io/_source/_posts/2018-04-10-oauth-authorization-code-grant-type.md

 The Authorization Code flow is best used in web and mobile apps.
 Since the Authorization Code grant has the extra step of exchanging the authorization code for the access token, it provides an additional layer of security not present in the Implicit grant type.

-If you’re using the Authorization Code flow in a mobile app, or any other type of application that can’t store a client secret, then you should also use the [PKCE extension](https://www.oauth.com/oauth2-servers/pkce/), which provides protections against other attacks where the authorization code may be intercepted.
+If you're using the Authorization Code flow in a mobile app, or any other type of application that can't store a client secret, then you should also use the [PKCE extension](https://www.oauth.com/oauth2-servers/pkce/), which provides protections against other attacks where the authorization code may be intercepted.

-The code exchange step ensures that an attacker isn’t able to intercept the access token, since the access token is always sent via a secure backchannel between the application and the OAuth server.
+The code exchange step ensures that an attacker isn't able to intercept the access token, since the access token is always sent via a secure backchannel between the application and the OAuth server.

 ## Learn More About OAuth and Okta